uk-tex-users/uk-tex-users.github.io/index.md

 If there's interest we could have a regular UK TeX Hour, and occassional speaker and discussion meetings.

 The (international) TeX Hour usually meets every Thursday evening, 6:30 to 7:30pm UK time.
 Contact jfine2358@gmail.com for the zoom URL.
-Here's the TeX Hour [recorded videos].
+Here's the TeX Hour [recorded videos](https://www.youtube.com/channel/UCmCKEgzdM6fTYtfivRdzajw/playlists).

 # Credits